-In 2017, Philadelphia Criminal Defense Attorneys Scarpello & Latour published a landmark article on Police use of confidential informants and the rights of confidential informants.
+In 2017, Philadelphia Criminal Defense Attorneys Scarpello & Latour published a landmark article on Police officers use of confidential informants and the rights of confidential informants.
 With everything that's happened in the past two years in this country, we are updating this article with a lot more essential information.

 It's been said that "confidential informants are the unseen foot soldiers in the government’s war on drugs."

 Data released by national law enforcement agencies suggested that up to eighty percent of all drug cases in the United States involve the use of confidential informants, or CI.
 This over-reliance on confidential informants has seen the rise in the use of the euphemism "snitches get stitches" in popular culture over the past decade.

 Police use of confidential informants is widespread in Pennsylvania.
 Police often use these "informers" to buy or purchase narcotics, set up drug sales over the phone, and provide other information on criminal activity that the police use to make drug arrests.
 What is not clear is who these informants are.
 As they are "confidential", people facing drug charges do not know the informant's identity, if they have a criminal record, a broader criminal history, a compromising relationship to accused, or even if the police are paying them.

 But Despite their common usage in Pennsylvania criminal investigations, there are surprisingly few rules on how informants are used and in many cases, persons serving as informants are not aware of the rights they surrender or the risks they may encounter when providing confidential information to law enforcement of the things they witness.

 Unlike other states where access is limited, Pennsylvania courts have held that the defense has a right to know not only the identity of a confidential informant but that they should have access to their entire police file.
 The defense may be entitled to know if the CI has provided credible or reliable information in the past and what the results of those cases have been.